a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 ## Break long forms into smaller sections

 Filling long forms can be stressful.
-This is largely true for almost everyone but perculiarly for people  with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).
+This is largely true for almost everyone but particularity  for people  with [AD/HD](https://www.cdc.gov/ncbddd/adhd/facts.html).
 Such forms can lead to an increase in [Bounce rate](https://en.wikipedia.org/wiki/Bounce_rate) which isin't what anyone wants.
 A simple solution is to break them into smaller sections.
-This helps make long forms less dauting and easier to understand as it is provided in bits.
+This helps make long forms less daunting and easier to understand as it is provided in bits.

 The following principles apply for multi-step forms:
 - Repeat overall instruction on every page.